 The mission and ministry of counseling staff at Shults-Lewis is to help families and children find the answers to the complex problems in their lives.
 They believe that drawing out the gifts and talents of the kids they counsel helps them to instill a spiritual foundation and provide hope for teens and their families who may not see an end to their problems in sight.

-For more information on the social services program, contact Angela Robertson, Program Services Director, at (219) 462-0513, or email us.
+For more information on the social services program, contact Bob Brown, Program Services Director, at (219) 462-0513, or email us.